How Indian IT is Bringing Bonded Labor to the US

 Indian Conformity the US Law and the Laws of the Countries of the Primary IT Markets

 We began to notice unconscionable contracts from Indian IT recruiters several years ago.
-These contracts were like nothing we had ever seen and when the questioned these contracts we were told by the recruiters that they had many subcontractors working underneath them.
+These contracts were like nothing we had ever seen, and when they questioned these contracts, we were told by the recruiters that they had many subcontractors working underneath them.

-These contracts were so horrid, we wrote up one experience in the article Contract Clauses to Watch Out for In Professional Service Agreements, and Recruiter Lies Explaining Clauses on Subcontractor Agreements.
+These contracts were so horrid we wrote up one experience in the article Contract Clauses to Watch Out for In Professional Service Agreements and Recruiter Lies Explaining Clauses on Subcontractor Agreements.
 The IT recruiting area overall has become a hotbed of practices that are either illegal or highly inconsistent with US standards.
-What appears to be happening is that Indian recruiters are bringing Indian culture and labor standards from India to the US and other primary IT markets rather than adopting the legal and ethical standards of the countries to which they are migrating.
+What appears to be happening is that Indian recruiters are bringing Indian culture and labor standards from India to the US and other primary IT markets rather than adopting the legal and ethical standards of the countries they are migrating to.

 This is explained by The Guardian as follows: